 7. Track your development

 Keep an eye on your progress during the functional training program by monitoring your strength levels, muscle growth, and body composition.
-Utilize this information to change your workout as needed to continue challenging your muscles and promoting growth.
+Utilize this information or take feedback from a personal trainer to change your full-body workout as needed to continue challenging your muscles and promoting growth.

 Functional Training Program Example: 4-day Workout Split